Alaina Reed Hall

 Alaina Reed Hall (born Bernice Ruth Reed; November 10, 1946 – December 17, 2009) was an American actress and singer who portrayed Olivia Robinson, Gordon's younger sister, on the PBS children's television series Sesame Street, and Rose Lee Holloway on the NBC sitcom 227.

-Early years
+Early life

 In the mid-1960s, Reed attended Kent State University where she was active in many stage productions at KSU's E. Turner Stump Theater.
 These included The Streets of New York; It's a Bird, It's a Plane, It's Superman!; and The Tragedy of Tragedies — The Life and Death of Tom Thumb The Great.

 Alaina sang in a group called Tiny and the Dunnaways, an all girl singing group in Kent.
-In the fall of 1966, Glenn Lucas, Bob Boettcher and Bruce Rusin with Alaina "Tiny" Reed and Marty Kralik formed "The Velours".
+In late 1966, Glenn Lucas, Bob Boettcher and Bruce Rusin with Alaina "Tiny" Reed and Marty Kralik formed "The Velours".
 In February 1967.
-They began playing continuously, at the Kove in Kent, Ohio 5 nights a week until December 1968.
+They began playing continuously, at the Kove in Kent, Ohio five nights a week until December 1968.